 The Superintendent of Schools must approve all fliers, invitations or information on non-school events or activities before they are sent home with students.
-Party invitations and other personal correspondence may not be distributed at school.
+This includes the distribution of party invitations.
+Party invitations and other personal correspondence is the parent's responsibility and therefore will not be distributed at school.

-The student directory published by the parent group (PTA) provides parent approved student contact information.
+The student directory published by the parent group (PFT) provides parent approved student contact information.
 The student directory is made available to assist parents in mailing party invitations, contacting playmates, etc. If a student is not listed in the directory, it is because the parent has not given permission.
 School staff will not provide student contact information.